danweitzel/googleanalytics/README.md

 ```
 account_list <- ga_account_list()
 ```
-## account_list will have a column called "viewId"
+## View account_list and see all monitored accounts

 In my case there are two accounts and I can get the `viewID` with the code below.
 With the ID number I can verify in the Google Analytics dashboard which account I want to query.